alexisvvega/cse15l-lab-reports/LabReport2.md

 ![Image](Running1.png)

-The methods that are called within my code are the handleRequest
+The methods that are called within my code is the handleRequest method.
+This method takes the message I want the server to return and returns it.

 ![Image](Running2.png)

+The methods that are called within my code is the handleRequest method.
+This method takes the message I want the server to return and returns it.

+The relevant arguments to those methods are

 ## Part 2